mwojtyczka/databricks-shared-clusters-cost-calculator/README.md

 # Future work

-* More IdPs: Extend the User Info workflow to provide examples for more IdP providers (e.g. Okta, One Login).
+* More IdPs: Extend the fetch user info workflow to provide examples for more IdP providers (e.g. Okta, One Login).
 Currently only example for Microsoft Entra ID is available.
 * Add support for regular Databricks clusters (all-purpose and job compute).